Ishq Kills: Storyline

-Priya (Priya Bathija) admits her alcoholic husband Akhil to a sanatorium where Dr Kartik (Anirudh Dave) is attracted to her.
-On a rainy day, the doctor offers to drop Priya home.
+Priya (Priya Bathija) admits her alcoholic husband Akhil (Deepak Wadhwa) to a sanatorium where Dr. Kartik (Aniruddh Dave) is attracted to her.
+On a rainy day, Dr. Kartik offers to drop Priya home.
 This leads to an intimate affair between the two.
 Later, Akhil dies and Dr Kartik is accused of murder by Akhil’s mother.
 What is the truth?